Repost from Feb 14, 2009:

 Nate was quoted as saying, “I don’t have anything concrtete it’s just a feeling.”
 Well my feeling is completely different.
 Sure they may reach a one year deal.
 I just got a feeling that McLouth will be gone soon.
 A one-year deal makes it less complicated for his next team.

 McLouth is at the height of value for the Pirates.
 Winning a gold glove and slugging .467 on the year will do that for a team.
 He was all everything in the minors, but nothing from 2005 to 2007 showed he could pull this season together.
 Sure some of you and everyone in the Pirates organization will say they saw it coming, except Tracy and the former Pirates staff who kept him on the bench behind Duffy and Morgan, etc. However going into last year, most of McLouth’s peers picked him to have the breakout year that he did in 2008.

 I thought he could have a solid year, but nothing like the career year he put together.
 I was wrong last year and might be wrong again.

 In spite of fading during the home stretch, McLouth somehow became the face of the Pirates after the trades of Bay, etc… No matter how you put excuses together, he didnt have a complete year.
 Which concerns me.
 He now is literally in every FSN commercial here in Pittsburgh.
 I trust we take advantage of his value now before it could be too late.

 Why wouldn’t the Pirates package him?
 Have you seen any starting pitching that without question makes you feel confident in our Pirates this season?
 The club is coming around, but one bad season by a player will have an impact.
-We need some luck and some tough decisions to be made.
+The team needs some luck and have tough decisions to make.
 I think this is a tough decision, but a necessary one at this time.